MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/add-another-email-alias-for-a-user.md

 2. On the **Active Users** page, select the name of the person you want to edit.

-3. Next to **Username / Email Aliases**, choose **Edit**.
+3. Next to **Username / Email Aliases**, select **Edit**.

     > [!Important]
     > If you get the error message "**A parameter cannot be found that matches parameter name 'EmailAddresses**," it means that it's taking a bit longer to finish setting up your tenant, or your custom domain if you recently added one.
 The setup process can take up to 4 hours to complete.
 Wait a while so the set up process has time to finish, and then try again.
 If the problem persists, call Support and they will do a full sync for you.

 4. In the text box under **Alias**, type the first part of the new email alias.
 If you added your own domain to Office 365, you can choose the domain for the new email alias by using the drop-down list.
-Then choose **Add**.
+Then select **Add**.

     > [!IMPORTANT]
     > If you purchased your subscription from GoDaddy or another Partner, to set the new alias as the primary, you must go to the GoDaddy/partner management console.